 - Primer is used in the early stages of the repair process and prepares the area for the paint.

-- You need OEM touch up paint in either a 12oz spray canister or a jar.
+- You need OEM touch up paint in either a 12oz spray canister or a jar with applicator.

 - To seal the paintwork, you need clear coat at the end of the procedure.

-- Before painting wax and grease cleaner is needed to clean the area
+- Before painting Wax and Grease Remover is needed to clean the area

 - To avoid other areas of your vehicle being affected, you need masking tape